Online metric algorithms with untrusted predictions: Introduction

-Following the original announcement of our work, we learned about further developments by \citet{AlexWei20} and \citet{JiangPS20}. \citet{AlexWei20} improves upon the result of \citet{Rohatgi20}, proving a guarantee of $O(1+\min\{\frac1k \frac{\eta}{\opt}, \log k\})$ for a robust version of a natural algorithm called Blind Oracle.
-The paper by \citet{JiangPS20} proposes an algorithm for weighted caching in a very strong prediction setup, where the predictor reports at each time step the time $t$ of the next occurrence of the currently requested page along with all page requests until $t$. \citet{JiangPS20} provide a collection of lower bounds for weaker predictors (including an independent proof of Theorem~\ref{thm:limitations}), justifying the need for such a strong predictor.
+Following the original announcement of our work, we learned about further developments by \citet{AlexWei20} and \citet{JiangPS20}. \citet{AlexWei20} {further refined the aforementioned results for caching with reoccurrence time predictions.} The paper by \citet{JiangPS20} proposes an algorithm for weighted caching in a very strong prediction setup, where the predictor reports at each time step the reoccurrence time of the currently requested page as well as \emph{all} page requests up to that time. \citet{JiangPS20} provide a collection of lower bounds for weaker predictors (including an independent proof of Theorem~\ref{thm:limitations}), justifying the need for such a strong predictor.
+In a followup work, \citet{BansalCKPV20} showed, though, that the reoccurrence time predictions\footnote{{Their actual algorithm only needs the relative ordering of reoccurrence times, which is also true for~\cite{LykourisV18,Rohatgi20,AlexWei20}.}} are still useful for weighted caching when the number $\ell$ of weight classes is small, allowing to achieve a competitive ratio of $\Theta(\log \ell)$ for good predictions.

-We stress that the aforementioned results use different prediction setups and they do not directly imply any bounds for our setup.
-This is due to a different way of measuring prediction error, see Section~\ref{sec:setup_prop} for details.
+We stress that the aforementioned results use different prediction setups and they do not imply any bounds for our setup.
+This is due to a different way of measuring prediction errors, see Section~\ref{sec:setup_prop} for details.
+Therefore, we cannot compare the theoretical guarantees achieved by previously published caching algorithms in their prediction setup to our new caching algorithm within our broader setup.
+Instead, we provide a comparison via experiments.\footnote{One might be tempted to adapt the algorithm of \citet{Rohatgi20} to action predictions by replacing the page with the furthest predicted reoccurrence in the algorithm of \citet{Rohatgi20} by a page evicted by the predictor in our setting.
+However, it is not hard, following ideas similar to the first example about prediction errors in the Section~\ref{sec:setup_prop}, to construct an instance where this algorithm is $\Omega(\log k)$-competitive although $\frac{\eta}{\opt}=O(1)$ in our setup.}